ng-Classic/ng-classic/aio/content/guide/architecture-components.md

 of a TypeScript class, an HTML template, and a CSS style sheet.
 The TypeScript class defines the interaction of the HTML template and the rendered DOM structure, while the style sheet describes its appearance.

-An Angular Classicapplication uses individual components to define and control different aspects of the application.
+An Angular Classic application uses individual components to define and control different aspects of the application.
 For example, an application could include components to describe:

 *   The application root with the navigation links